cmoreraz/Software-Developer-Engineer-in-Test/README.md

 #### 4.1 - WORD FREQUENCY COUNTER - SOLUTION

 To give solution to the previous point a book with **.ipynb** extension was created, if you want to run it inside your environment you must create a file with the above mentioned extension and run, using the jupyter notebook environment.
-The code is shown below:
+The code is shown below, which is stored in the folder **Word Frequency Histogram** together with the **.txt** file used for the exercise.

 ```python
 import re